-A month ago we released the third and last part of our blog series, which concentrated on introducing and establishing a new, more comprehensive and insightful method of categorizing the hundreds of thousands of games in the AppStore.
+A month ago we released the third and last part of our blog series, which concentrated on introducing and establishing a new, more comprehensive, and insightful method of categorizing the hundreds of thousands of games in the AppStore.
 As some of you might remember, the main idea behind the method we introduced was to take a step away from the traditional, static game genres and instead, focus on the very fundamental mechanics of games and what they “teach” to players (you can find the first part of the series here).

-As new games keep on pouring to the AppStore by thousands each month, the importance of being able to effectively categorize this mass is crucial for developers and publishers, as a great deal of market-, competitor- and trend analysis depends on it.
+As new games keep on pouring to the AppStore by thousands each month, the importance of being able to effectively categorize this mass is crucial for developers and publishers, as a great deal of market-, competitors- and trend analysis depends on it.
 Due to this growing importance of finding a method of differentiating games more accurately, we will now introduce a new addition to the set of tools, which will ease your pains when trying to make some sense out of the overcrowded shelves of AppStore.
 We call it the Layer Approach.

 It’s the Core That Counts

 The Layer Approach is based on the acknowledgment of all games being constructed out of different main sections, each of which has its own goal or task for the player to fulfill.
-We call them”core layers”, as they essentially form the core mechanics or “core loop” of the game.
+We call them ”core layers”, as they essentially form the core mechanics or “core loop” of the game.
 For example, in any given cookie-cutter strategy game, there are usually two main core layers:

-- Gathering resources, constructing buildings and training troops to slowly prepare yourself for…
+- Gathering resources, constructing buildings, and training troops to slowly prepare yourself for…

 - Fighting against your enemies in an action-packed combat sequence

-In the first layer of that example, the goal for the player is to get as strong as possible through preparation, so you would have better chances of successful in the second layer – defeating your enemies.
+In the first layer of that example, the goal for the player is to get as strong as possible through preparation, so you would have better chances of success in the second layer – defeating your enemies.

 Even with the hundreds of thousands of mobile games out there, you might be surprised how almost every game’s core mechanics can ultimately be depicted by one or two of these core layers.
 And believe it or not, all the core layers of all the mobile games can then be divided into two different main types of layers:

-- The preparation layer, which describes the “preparatory” part of the gameplay, i.e. the section/part where you enhance you capabilities to improve your chances of success in the actual “action” part of the game.
-For example, in many strategy and RPG games, the building of your base and the training of your characters is the preparatory part, where you “prepare” for the actual combat part of the game.
+- The preparation layer, which describes the “preparatory” part of the gameplay, i.e. the section/part where you enhance your capabilities to improve your chances of success in the actual “action” part of the game.
+For example, in many Strategy and RPG games, the building of your base and the training of your characters is the preparatory part, where you “prepare” for the actual combat part of the game.

-- The action layer, which describes the part of the gameplay, where the actual action happens and the fruits of the preparation are realized (i.e. levels are completed, monsters are defeated etc.).
+- The action layer, which describes the part of the gameplay, where the actual action happens and the fruits of the preparation are realized (i.e. levels are completed, monsters are defeated, etc.).
 For example, in typical RPG and strategy games, the action layer is fighting against monsters and other players.

-So what kind or preparation and action layers there are in the current mobile games and more importantly, how you can use the Layer Approach to your benefit when analyzing the market or creating your next masterpiece of a mobile game?
+So what kind of preparation and action layers there are in the current mobile games and more importantly, how you can use the Layer Approach to your benefit when analyzing the market or creating your next masterpiece of a mobile game?

 The Preparation Layer